hclimente/gin/README.md

 # gin

 gin (GWAS Incorporating Networks) is a software framework aimed at improving biomarker discovery on genotyping data using a priori information, namely networks.
 It is the successor of [SConES](http://bioinformatics.oxfordjournals.org/content/29/13/i171.short), the network guided multi-locus mapping method.
-It includes two executables (the original `scones` and `shake`, its extended version) as well as the `gin` library, ready to be used by third party software, like [`martini`](https://github.com/hclimente/martini/).
+It includes two executables (the original `scones` and `shake`, its extended version) as well as the `gin` library, ready to be used by other software, like [`martini`](https://github.com/hclimente/martini/).

 ## Installation

-The gin suite requires [CMake](https://cmake.org/download/) >= 3.6 to be compiled.
+gin requires [CMake](https://cmake.org/download/) >= 3.6 to compile.
 After cloning the git repository, simply do

 ```
 cmake --target all